Yardbarker

 Fubo is built for sports fans.
 If you're looking for a vast selection of sports streaming and are willing to pay a bit of a premium, Fubo's the right choice.

-Who is DIRECTV STREAM best for?
+Who is DIRECTV best for?

-With DIRECTV STREAM you'll pay a higher monthly subscription price, but you'll know exactly what you're getting.
-For livestreamers who want a traditional cable TV-esque user interface with an extensive lineup with no hidden-fees, DIRECTV STREAM is going to be the best fit for you.
+With DIRECTV you'll pay a higher monthly subscription price, but you'll know exactly what you're getting.
+For livestreamers who want a traditional cable TV-esque user interface with an extensive lineup with no hidden-fees, DIRECTV is going to be the best fit for you.

 FAQ

-Is Fubo better than DIRECTV STREAM?
+Is Fubo better than DIRECTV?

 It all depends on your preferences.
 If you want sports streaming and a sheer channel lineup, Fubo is your platform.
-If you want straightforward pricing and a simple interface, DIRECTV STREAM also offers loads of channels but lacks extensive sports coverage.
+If you want straightforward pricing and a simple interface, DIRECTV also offers loads of channels but lacks extensive sports coverage.

-Is DIRECTV STREAM better than Fubo for sports?
+Is DIRECTV better than Fubo for sports?

-While DIRECTV STREAM has had less of an issue with regional sports network contract disputes and offers solid sports streaming, Fubo was made for sports.
+While DIRECTV has had less of an issue with regional sports network contract disputes and offers solid sports streaming, Fubo was made for sports.
 It is truly unparalleled in the sports-streaming market.
 Fubo has built its reputation as a sports-lovers’ streaming service and has continued to grow its lineup into 2025.

-What should I get to replace DIRECTV STREAM?
+What should I get to replace DIRECTV?

 Nasha is a travel, sports, and lifestyle writer contributing to Forbes, PEOPLE, Lonely Planet, Condé Nast Traveler, Travel Noire, Thrillist, Business Insider, InStyle, Shondaland, Sports Illustrated, and more.